Rep. Gabbard accuses fellow Dems of stoking ‘bigotry’ for questioning court pick's Knights of Columbus ties

 “We were extremely disappointed to see that one’s commitment to Catholic principles through membership in the Knights of Columbus—a charitable organization that adheres to and promotes Catholic teachings—would be viewed as a disqualifier from public service in this day and age,” a spokesperson said.

-In her op-ed, Gabbard noted that the standard by which her fellow Democrats were using would have disqualified members of the Kennedy family from serving.
+In her op-ed, Gabbard noted that the standard her fellow Democrats were using would have disqualified members of the Kennedy family from serving.

-“If Buescher is 'unqualified' because of his Catholicism and affiliation with the Knights of Columbus, then President John F. Kennedy, and the 'liberal lion of the Senate' Ted Kennedy would have been “unqualified” for the same reasons,” she said.
+“If Buescher is 'unqualified' because of his Catholicism and affiliation with the Knights of Columbus, then President John F. Kennedy, and the 'liberal lion of the Senate' Ted Kennedy would have been 'unqualified' for the same reasons,” she said.

 DEMS ACCUSED OF RELIGIOUS BIGOTRY FOR QUESTIONING TRUMP COURT PICK'S KNIGHTS OF COLUMBUS TIES